 Countries that haven’t conversion at all

-The higher the score, the more likely lead to buy your product.
+The higher the score, the more likely lead to buying your product.
 There is no silver bullet on how to set up the scoring system.
-You need to collect data, analyze it to see who your ICPs are and what they do before they purchase the products.
+You need to collect data and analyze it to see who your ICPs are and what they do before they purchase the products.

 Pro tip: It’s good to experiment with the value of points of each attribute and review it on a regular basis.

 It’s clear what to do with the hot leads who hit the scoring threshold — hand them to your sales team ASAP.
 What about the rest?